leahlud/Chatimals/README.md

 ![chat-removebg-preview](https://user-images.githubusercontent.com/63080641/187112327-2d7e0713-0cb9-444a-b067-d2ca767ec3bf.png)

 Android final project for my high school Mobile Application Development course.
 This application allows you to create a personal account where you can design your own virtual pet.
-You are able to interact with your animal and maintain it's health bar, while also using the built-in messaging system to chat with other users on the app!
+Interact with your animal and maintain its health bar by feeding and playing with it!
+Users can also chat with other people on the app through the built-in real-time messaging system.

 **Main features include**:
-* In-app data and information stored using Firebase
+* A personal database (Firebase) that stores in-app data and user information
-* Use of RecyclerView and custom dialog boxes
+* Different layout designs, such as RecyclerView and custom dialog boxes
-* Inclusion of animations, custom graphics, and audio files
+* Animations, custom-drawn graphics, and sounds

 **An overview of the app's UI**: